microsoft/ComplianceCxE/docs/playbooks/AIP2MIP/CompareAIP2MIP.md

 - `🔷 In Development`: Development is under way.
 Keep an eye out for product roadmap updates.
 General availability **3-6 months** time horizon.
 Provides a `📅 M365 Roadmap` tracking item.
 - `🟨 In Planning`: In consideration for an upcoming development cycle, but not yet commited on product roadmap.
 General availability **6-12 months** time horizon.
 - `⚫ Not Planned`: Items that are not in consideration for built-in labeling.
 Submit a Microsoft support ticket for a Design Change Request (DCR) if these are important for your organization.
-- `🟢 Not Needed`: Items that are only needed to workaround limitations of an add-in; not needed for built-in labeling
+- `🟢 Not Needed`: Items that are only needed to workaround limitations of an add-in; not needed for built-in labeling.

 ### Change Management Insights
 To help you plan your migration, the following "traffic light" ranks degrees of change that compliance IT admins and end-users/information workers can expect when transitioning from AIP Add-In (Current) to Built-In (Current), to Built-In (Coming Soon).